 - Aces are valued at 1.

-Much like blackjack, players can stay with their current cards.
+Much like blackjack, you can stay with your current cards.
 These are known as a ‘stand’ or receive a third card known as a ‘draw.’
 These standing and drawing rules differ between the player and the banker.
 First, let’s look at the rules for the player.

 - If the player’s total card value is 0-5, a third card will be drawn.